pozh/ccnquotes/README.md

 ### `yarn cypress open`

-Opens Cypress's electron app, useful when writing tests as it reloads the test suite when editing a test.
+Opens Cypress's electron app, useful when writing test as it reloads the test suite when editing a test.

 ### `yarn cypress run`